abrhamyalew/unified-receipt-verifier/README.md

-# Telebirr Payment Verifier
+# Ethiopian Payment Receipt Verifier

-Verify Telebirr payment receipts against your expected transaction details.
-This is useful for automating payment verification in e-commerce platforms, subscription services, or any system that accepts Telebirr payments.
+Verify payment receipts from Telebirr, CBE, and Bank of Abyssinia against your expected transaction details.
+This is useful for automating payment verification in e-commerce platforms, subscription services, or any system that accepts Ethiopian digital payments.

 Ideal for startup SaaS applications that need a simple, reliable way to verify payments just clone or integrate the code into your project and start using it immediately.

-## Currently supported Banks and wallets
+## Currently Supported Banks and Wallets

-**✓ Telebirr ✓CBE**
+**✓ Telebirr** | **✓ CBE (Commercial Bank of Ethiopia)** | **✓ BOA (Bank of Abyssinia)**

-**And more on the way**
+**More coming soon!**

 ## Setup